 A device in a 19" chassis will usually be mounted on suitable rails and installed in 19" racks or cabinets.
 The depth of the device and its weight must be taken into account.
-The handles on the front are for sliding in and out of the cabinet.
+The handles on the front and read are for help with sliding in and out of the cabinet.
 Slots on the front plate are provided for fixing the device (fixing screws not included).

-The unacceptable positions, as shown below, are also valid for the vertical mount of the device onto a wall (room or inside a cabinet).
+The unacceptable positions, as shown below, are also valid for the vertical mount of the device onto a wall or inside a cabinet.
 The required air flow would be insufficient.